How to choose the right tender for you

 - Are the tenders stable?

 Yes.
-However, there are important design differences.
+However, there is some side movement because of our design.
 We have sharp water release edges and a raised profile.
 The rub rail is higher on the waterline, meaning the heavier the tender gets, the more stable it also becomes.
-With that said, it is just a matter of
+With that said, it is just a matter of getting used to the side movement of the tender and learning to trust it as it won’t flip.

 - What is the weight saving on a carbon boat?